 The Thirties saw further expansion of both Boots and Raleigh.
 William Hollins & Co, famous for Viyella, built a major factory and head office on Castle Boulevard.
 The former shell filling factory at Chilwell became the army centre for mechanisation and I wrote of this in War on Wheels.
 In the forthcoming war both Raleigh and Boots once again rose to the challenge.

 In the early postwar era, Raleigh and Boots continued expanding, Gunn & Moore made all manner of sports equipment.
+Raleigh had 7,000 employees in 1952 and had under its control: Sturmey Archer, Rudge and Humber.
 The Stanton iron works spun pipes for the nation’s drainage.
 Pretty Polly, Charnos and many more made hosiery.
+Stag made furniture which was also made in neighbouring Castle Donnington and Long Eaton.
 Speedo made sports wear.
 Dobson Park and Dosco (part of Hawker Siddeley) made mining equipment.
+Dobson Park would later buy Britains Toys and change its name to Britains Petite.
 At the University of Nottingham the MRI scanner was invented.
 I write of this post war manufacturing in Vehicles to Vaccines.

 The image is of the Grantham canal meeting the Trent which offered Nottingham outstanding communications